 The subscription removal in a different PLMN is done by deleting a resource identified by a "subscriptionID", in the NRF of the Home PLMN.

-For that, step 1 in clause 5.2.2.7.2 is executed (send a DELETE request to the NRF in the Serving PLMN); this request shall include the identity of the PLMN of the home NRF (MCC/MNC values) as a leading prefix of the subscriptionID (see clause 5.2.2.5.3).
+For that, step 1 in clause 5.2.2.7.2 is executed (send a DELETE request to the NRF in the Serving PLMN); this request shall include the identity of the PLMN or SNPN of the home NRF (MCC/MNC/NID values) as component values of the subscriptionID (see clause 5.2.2.5.3).